zsiki/ls/doc/source/usersguide.rst

 Any number of electric fieldbooks can be opened/loaded into a QGIS project.
 You can even create a new empty fieldbook and fill it manually.

 #.
-There must be az open coordinate list in your actual project (a point layer which name starts with *coord\_*).
+There must be an open coordinate list in your actual project (a point layer which name starts with *coord\_*).
 Otherwise coordinates read from the filedbook will be lost
 #.
 Click on the Load fieldbook icon or select it from the *SurveyingCalculation* menu
 #.
 Choose the type of the fieldbook (`Geodimeter JOB/ARE`_; `Leica GSI`_; `Sokkia CRD`_, `SurvCE RW5`_, `STONEX DAT`_)
 #.
 Select the output DBF file where your observations will be stored, the name will start with *fb_*, the program will add it to the name automatically if you forget
 #.
-After giving the path to the DBF file a new fieldbook is added to your QGIS project.
+After giving the path to the DBF file the new fieldbook will be added to your QGIS project.
 The name of the fieldbook always starts with "fb\_".
 This database table stores measurements only, it has no graphical (map) data.
 Fields in the table:

         :id:          ordinal number of observation in fieldbook, sort by this field normally
         :point_id:    point number (max 20 characters)